ReGA: Model-Based Safeguard for LLMs via Representation-Guided Abstraction: Experiments

 \subsection{RQ 3: How can ReGA outperform other defense paradigms?}

-To comprehensively evaluate the advantages of ReGA, we consider the following baselines of detection-based safeguarding methods for LLMs: \begin{itemize} \item MultiLayer Perceptron (MLP) classifier on representation (\textbf{MLP-Cls.})~\cite{du2025advancing,zhang2024adversarial}, which trains a DNN classifier on the hidden states extracted from the contrastive dataset.
-Following~\cite{zhang2024adversarial}, we train a 3-layer ReLU network on the feature set $\{M_h(x_i)|x_i\in D\}$ of ReGA to implement this. \item Universal abstraction model (\textbf{Uni.-DTMC})~\cite{song2024luna}, which extracts a universal abstract model from the LLM with extensive natural data, then binds safety scores to the abstract model with harmful data. \item LLM-Judge~\cite{phute2023llm,wang2024theoretical}, which prompts the target LLM with a prompt template to judge whether the input is safe. \item Perplexity Filters~\cite{alon2023detecting,jain2023baseline}, which directly applies input perplexity of the target LLM as the safety score.
-Following~\cite{jain2023baseline}, we implement the filter as the minimal perplexity of inputs from AdvBench. \end{itemize}
+To comprehensively evaluate the advantages of ReGA, we consider the following four baselines of detection-based safeguarding methods for LLMs: \begin{itemize} \item MultiLayer Perceptron (MLP) classifier on representation (\textbf{MLP-Cls.})~\cite{du2025advancing,zhang2024adversarial}, which trains a DNN classifier on the hidden states with the contrastive dataset.
+Following~\cite{zhang2024adversarial}, we train a 3-layer ReLU network with 10 epochs on the feature set of ReGA to implement this. \item Universal abstraction model (\textbf{Uni.-DTMC})~\cite{song2024luna}, which extracts a universal abstract model from the LLM with extensive natural data, then binds safety scores to the abstract model with harmful data. \item LLM-Judge~\cite{phute2023llm,wang2024theoretical}, which prompts the target LLM with a prompt template to judge whether the input is safe. \item Perplexity Filters~\cite{alon2023detecting,jain2023baseline}, which directly applies input perplexity of the target LLM as the safety score.
+Following~\cite{jain2023baseline}, we set the threshold to the minimum perplexity on AdvBench. \end{itemize}